Fashion Merchandising – AAS

 - Develop strategies for dealing with ethical issues in the fashion industry.

-- Recognize the effect of current social, political and international forces in the Global marketplace affecting production, sales, growth potential and profits.
+- Recognize the effect of current social, political, and international forces in the global marketplace that affect production, sales, growth potential, and profits.

 - Demonstrate competency in merchandising research, marketing and consumer analysis, and the application to merchandising problems.